Faisal-Sha/Hindi-Speech-App/README.md

 Stop Recording: Click "🔴 Stop Recording" when finished Send to AI: Click "📤 Send to AI" to get a response Listen to Response: The AI response will be spoken back to you

-🛠️ Technical Details
-Speech Recognition Features

-Continuous Mode: Uses continuous: true to keep listening Interim Results: Shows real-time transcription with interimResults: true
-Auto-restart: Automatically restarts if recognition stops unexpectedly Error Handling: Gracefully handles network issues and silence detection

-Browser Compatibility
-BrowserSupportNotesChrome✅ FullRecommended browserEdge✅ FullWorks wellSafari⚠️ LimitedBasic functionalityFirefox❌ NoWeb Speech API not supported
-🔧 Configuration
-Changing Language Settings
-To modify speech recognition language, update these lines in App.js: javascript// For speech recognition input recognitionRef.current.lang = "hi-IN"; // Hindi (India)

-// For text-to-speech output
-utterance.lang = "hi-IN";
-Adjusting Speech Rate
-Modify the speech rate for AI responses: javascriptutterance.rate = 0.8; // Slower: 0.1-1.0, Faster: 1.0-2.0
-🐛 Troubleshooting
-Common Issues
-"Your browser does not support speech recognition"

-Use Chrome or Edge browser
-Ensure you're on HTTPS (required for microphone access)

-Recording stops during pauses

-This is fixed in the current version with continuous recording Ensure you're using the latest code

-No AI responses

-Check that backend server is running on port 3001 Verify the /chat endpoint is working
-Check browser console for errors

-Microphone not working

-Grant microphone permissions when prompted
-Check system microphone settings
-Ensure no other apps are using the microphone

 Made with ❤️ for the Hindi-speaking community.